DharshiBalasubramaniyam/DharshiBalasubramaniyam/README.md

   <summary><h3>✨ About me</h3></summary>
   <p> - I’m passionate about pursuing opportunities in Full stack development.</p>

-  <p> - I am currently contributing for GSSOC'24, and successfully merged 60+ pull requests across 15+ open-source
-projects and maintaining a Top 25 rank.  </p>

   <p> - Ask me about Java, JavaScript, Springboot and React js. </p>

-  <p> - I am currently learning GitHub actions, Docker and AWS. </p>
+  <p> - I am proud to have ranked #19 in the GirlScript Summer of Code 2024 (GSSoC'24), where I contributed extensively by merging 99 pull requests and accumulating 2965 points.  </p>
 </details>

 <details>